Nick Palmer: Post-parliamentary career

 A month after losing his seat in the 2010 general election, Palmer became the first ex-MP to sign on for unemployment benefit.
 He said this was partly to keep his national insurance contributions continuous and partly to explore for himself what the unemployment services are like.
 Palmer described the experience as sensitive but said he had received plenty of helpful suggestions and was favourably impressed.
 In September 2010, he became Director of International and Corporate Affairs for the BUAV.

 In September 2011 Palmer contributed to the book What next for Labour?.
 He wrote two pieces, one entitled "Student Fees: A Constructive Response" and the other "Animal Welfare: The Neglected Swing Issue".
 He is the patron of Cats Protection.
-In August 2010, pursuing his interest in animal welfare, he joined the British Union for the Abolition of Vivisection as their Director of International and Corporate Relations.
+In August 2010, pursuing his interest in animal welfare, he joined the Cruelty Free International as their Director of International and Corporate Relations.
+He then joined Compassion in World Farming to head the UK branch of the charity which campaigns for the welfare of farm animals.

 He stood again for the Broxtowe seat at the 2015 general election but failed to regain the seat.
 In September 2016 he intervened in the leadership battle between Jeremy Corbyn and Owen Smith.
 Palmer described himself as one who considered the 1997–2010 Labour government as 'very successful' but 'blighted by the disaster of Iraq'.
 He called on members and parliamentarians to give Corbyn a 'decent chance'.

 On 2 May 2019, he was elected to Waverley Borough Council in the Godalming Binscombe Ward.

-Personal life

-Palmer married Fiona Hunter in 2000, having proposed to her on the terrace of the House of Commons.
-The ceremony took place on his birthday in the ornate 14th century Chapel of St Mary Undercroft.
+He led the Labour group on the council and chaired the local party, receiving an award for endurance on the 50th anniversary of his party membership.
+He resigned from Waverley Council in August 2024 where he was said to have been "one of the most popular Waverley members".